OtterBots/capstone_stoqs/stoqs_docs/docs/Known Issues/ARM-vs-x86.md

 # ARM vs x86 Compatibility

+## TLDR

+In the `.env` file there is a `SYS` variable defined at the top uncommenting the one which correlats to the host system architechture should bring everything up properly

+Continue readings to manually change paths

 ## MapServer
 Currently the MapServer container is unable to start on ARM machines the only logs ouput are:
 ```